-The main features of Chile's fiscal policy in recent years have been the following:
+The main features of Chile's fiscal policy are the following:

-- High rates of government savings (fiscal surplus less current investments), which for the period from 2005 to 2009 averaged 4.0% of GDP; - A countercyclical policy based on a Structural Balance Fiscal Rule; and - A significant decrease of central government debt from 7.3% of GDP as of December 31, 2005 to 6.1% of GDP at December 31, 2009, together with relatively stable public investment (with a slight increase from 1.8% of GDP in 2005 to 2.8% of GDP in 2009).
+- High rates of government savings (fiscal surplus less current investments), which from 2006 to 2010 averaged 0.8% of GDP; - · A countercyclical policy based on a Structural Balance Fiscal Rule; and - An increase of central government debt from 5.3% of GDP as of December 31, 2006 to 9.2% of GDP at December 31, 2010, together with relatively stable public investment (with a slight increase from 1.8% of GDP in 2006 to 2.3% of GDP in 2010).

 While maintaining macroeconomic stability, the government has remained committed to improvements in social welfare.
-Accordingly, the largest category of central government expenditure has been social expenditure, which accounted for 58.4% of central government budget expenditures, in 2009, representing 14% of GDP.
+Accordingly, the largest category of central government expenditure has been social expenditure, which accounted for 60.46% of central government budget expenditures, in 2010, representing 14.2% of GDP.
 Furthermore, the government actively finances long-term social security, promotion and assistance programs to alleviate social problems.